 Like many bloggers and affiliate marketers, Elna struggled to grow her blog traffic.
 However, when she started using Pinterest, her traffic increased from 4,000 pageviews a month to over 60K pageviews monthly.

 And it did not stop at 60K.
-The blog currently gets over 100,000 pageviews monthly, and has 55,000+ Pinterest followers.
+The blog currently gets over 100,000 pageviews monthly and has 55,000+ Pinterest followers.

-Whether you have a new blog that gets very little traffic from Google or want to add a new traffic source, as shown in the above examples, Pinterest traffic can significantly boost your overall traffic and affiliate income.
-And it can help you get into high-ticket affiliate programs or premium ad networks faster.
+As shown above, Pinterest traffic can significantly boost your overall traffic and affiliate income.
+It can also help you get into high-ticket affiliate programs or premium ad networks faster.